remiblancher/qlab/journey/08-ltv-signatures/README.md

 2. **LTV bundles proofs**: Document + signature + timestamp + chain
 3. **Offline verification**: No network dependencies in 2055
 4. **PQC is essential**: 30-year documents will face quantum computers
+5. **Next step:** LTV protects signed documents.
+What about encrypted documents that must remain confidential for decades?
+See [CMS Encryption](../09-cms-encryption/)

 ---